DS3-2024/linear_regression_exercise/README.md

 # Linear regression exercise

-1. To create a new Project by cloning this repository from Github.
+1. To create a new Project by cloning this repository from Github:

       - Open RStudio and go to File > New Project... > Version Control > Git.
       - Enter the repository URL.